APPLICANTS WANTED FOR STATE ETHICS COMMISSION

-HONOLULU – The Judicial Council is seeking applicants to fill one upcoming vacancy on the Hawaii State Ethics Commission.
-The term will run from July 1, 2020 through June 30, 2024.
+HONOLULU – The Judicial Council is seeking applicants to fill two upcoming vacancies on the Hawaii State Ethics Commission.
+These terms will run from July 1, 2022 through June 30, 2026.

 Members of the Commission serve on a voluntary basis.
 Travel expenses incurred by neighbor island commissioners to attend meetings on Oahu will be reimbursed.